PiotrGorczyca/echotype/README.md

 # 🎙️ EchoType - Voice Transcription Application

-A powerful Linux/X11 application built in Zig that captures voice recordings via global hotkey, provides real-time audio visualization, transcribes speech using OpenAI Whisper API, and automatically pastes the transcription at your cursor location.
+A Linux/X11 application built in Zig that captures voice recordings via global hotkey, provides real-time audio visualization, transcribes speech using OpenAI Whisper API, and automatically pastes the transcription at your cursor location.

 ## ✨ Features